GSMSTCSClub/Naga/cogs/README.md

 # Cogs

-This folder is for all the commands.
+This folder has all of the commands.

-It's called cogs because each of the scripts in this folder should contain 1 "cog", which is a category class that contains several commands.
+Commands are stored in classes called *cogs*.
+Each script in this class contains a cog, which can be thought of as a category class that contains several commands.